warroyo/tmc-terraform-flux/README.md

 There are a few steps to how this repo works.

 1. use the TMC provided CD feature to bootstrap clusters with Flux
+1. use TMC opaque secrets to add secrets for the controller and terraform vars
-2. use Flux to install the Terraform controller for Flux
+1. use Flux to install the Terraform controller for Flux
-3. Setup the Terraform Controller to use the [Branch Planner](https://flux-iac.github.io/tofu-controller/branch-planner/) feature.
+1. Setup the Terraform Controller to use the [Branch Planner](https://flux-iac.github.io/tofu-controller/branch-planner/) feature.
-4. create a Terraform resource to watch the Terraform git repo
+1. create a Terraform resource to watch the Terraform git repo
-5. create a new branch and PR with your TF changes and watch the branch planner work
+1. create a new branch and PR with your TF changes and watch the branch planner work. it will create a temp `terraform` resource and `gitrepo` rerosurce, run a plan and comment on the PR with the plan output.
-6. merge the branch and the Terraform resource will reconcile
+1. merge the branch and the Terraform resource will reconcile

 # Setup